 - Underride—When a truck comes to a sudden stop, smaller vehicles approaching may slide and get trapped underneath.

-- Rear-end—This happens when a truck crashes into the vehicle in front of it.
+- Rear-end—A rear-end collision happens when a truck crashes into the vehicle in front of it.

 Common Types of Injuries From Truck Accidents